 - Before slowing down for the intersection, check all around for traffic.
 Use your mirrors to check the traffic behind you.

-- Reduce your speed steadily as you approach the intersection — you may downshift if your vehicle has a manual transmission but don’t coast with the clutch depressed.
-While slowing, ensure you maintain at least a two to three-second distance behind the vehicle in front of you.
+- Reduce your speed steadily as you approach the intersection.
+You may downshift if driving with a manual transmission but don’t coast with the clutch depressed.
+While slowing, maintain a two- to three-second distance behind the vehicle in front of you.

 - Once you come to a complete stop behind the stop line or crosswalk, don’t allow the vehicle to roll forwards or backwards.
 When the traffic conditions permit, move forward and check that crossing the intersection is clear.

-- While stopped behind another vehicle at the intersection, always leave enough room for you to pull out and pass the vehicle if needed without having to back up.
+- While stopped behind another vehicle at the intersection, leave room for you to pull out and pass the vehicle if needed without backing up.

 - Always check traffic while stopped at a red light and awaiting the green light.
 Once it’s clear for you to proceed, look left, ahead, and right to ensure it is clear.
 If there are doubts about the right of way, attempt to make eye contact with the other drivers or pedestrians.

 - When safe, proceed through the intersection with both hands on the steering wheel within four to five seconds of it becoming clear.
 Don’t shift gears until you are almost entirely through the intersection if the vehicle has a manual transmission.
-If the intersection is more than four lanes wide, you can shift gears freely as you drive through it.
+If the intersection is more than four lanes wide, you can shift gears as needed to avoid slowing traffic behind you.

 - As you approach normal traffic speeds, check your mirrors to be aware of current traffic conditions.